radical-cybertools/radical.repex.at/docs/source/pages/multidimexamples.rst

  - ``umbrella_sampling_1`` - indicates that third dimension is Umbrella potential

  - ``number_of_replicas`` - indicates number of replicas in this dimension

+To run this example, all you need to do is to specify path to ``sander`` executable on your laptop.
+To do that please add ``amber_path`` parameter under ``remd.input``.
+For example:

+.. parsed-literal:: "amber_path": "/home/octocat/amber/amber14/bin/sander"

+To get notified about important events during the simulation please specify in terminal:

+.. parsed-literal:: export RADICAL_REPEX_VERBOSE=info

+Now you can run this simulation by:

+``repex-amber --input='tuu_remd_ace_ala_nme.json' --rconfig='local.json'``

 Verify output
 -------------